MC-Oruc/File-Organizer-Tool/README.md

 -   Option to remove the prefix from filenames upon organization.
 -   Side-by-side preview of current file structure and planned organization (in GUI mode).
 -   Undo (Reverse) organization: Moves files back from subdirectories to the parent directory.
+-   **Export Directory Tree**: Generate and save a tree-view representation of any directory structure to a text file.
 -   Multilingual interface (English, Turkish, German, Spanish, French, Italian, Portuguese, Japanese, Chinese, Russian supported out-of-the-box).
 -   Theme selection for UI customization.
 -   "Open Directory" button to quickly access the organized folder.